gauthamk97/Fake-Contacts/README.md

 To Do :-

-Search Bar implementation
+Search Bar implementation for numbers

-Alphabetizing Contact List
+Debugging